 Another state-specific directory, the California School Directory, has information about private and public schools in the Golden state.
 This directory also comes in an app format for easier use on a mobile device.
 The CSD website is the first result for the search term “school directory California.”

 Markitors has helped schools improve their local SEO and meet marketing goals with custom strategies tailored to their unique needs.
+We can develop education blog topics for your school website, gather brand mentions, increase your local SEO effectiveness and more.
 Want to know more about how Markitors can leverage local SEO for your school?
 Schedule a consultation today.